-The Graduate Caucus shall elect the Graduate Trustees at the Annual Meeting.
-Any candidate for Graduate Trustee must have already earned an M.D. or D.O. degree.
-(2002) The Graduate Trustee shall be elected by a simple majority of those present at the Graduate Caucus meeting.
+uted to next choices until one candidate remains or a candidate gains a majority of votes.
 In the event that the Graduate Caucus fails to elect the Graduate Trustee, the position shall be filled by the Board of Trustees as specified in Article VII, Section 5 of the Association's Constitution and Bylaws.
+(2003)

-Section 7-National Leadership Code of Election Conduct
+Section 8-National Leadership Code of Election Conduct